-- 1. Lot Frontage - a.
-Lots in the MRT zone must have the minimum lot frontage specified in the site development standards. - b.
-Lot Frontage shall be measured per Section 1.5.2.E Lot Frontage, and Section 1.5.2.G Rear Lots shall not be applicable to lots in the VCOD. - 2.
-Setbacks - a.
-Buildings must meet the minimum setbacks specified in the site dimensional standards for each VCOD zone. - b.
+- a.
+Buildings shall comply with the setback requirements set forth in Section 1.5.3, except as modified in this Article 9.2. - b.
+Buildings must meet the minimum setbacks specified in the Site Dimensional Standards for each VCOD zone. - c.
 Buildings in the VC2 and VC3 zones must be set back from any lot line abutting a sidewalk an additional distance so that at least twelve (12) feet in width is provided between the back of curb and exterior façade of the building, at all points.
-Excepting the furnishing zone, the area of the lot that is within twelve (12) feet of the curb shall be paved in compliance with the City's sidewalk standards. - c.
-For the limited purposes of determining the applicable setback requirements, if an abutting property is within a VC2 or VC3 district it shall be deemed to be in such Overlay District and not the underlying zoning district. - 3.
-Building Placement a.
-The width of the front elevation must be a percentage of the lot width as specified by the façade build out ratio in the site dimensional standards for each VCOD zone.
+Excluding the furnishing zone, the area of the lot that is within twelve (12) feet of the curb shall be paved in compliance with the City's sidewalk standards. - d.
+For the limited purposes of determining the applicable setback requirements, if an abutting property is within a VC2 or VC3 district the abutting property shall be deemed to be in such Overlay District and not the underlying zoning district.

+3. Building Placement

-- i.
-The façade build out ratio may be met cumulatively by multiple buildings on a lot. - ii.
-Beneficial open space between the front lot line and front elevation is considered part of the building for the purposes of calculating the façade build out ratio. - 4.
-Number of Buildings - a.
+- a.
+The width of the front elevation must be a percentage of the lot width as specified by the façade build out ratio in the Site Dimensional Standards for each VCOD zone. - i.
+The façade build out ratio may be met cumulatively by multiple buildings on a lot.

+ii.
+Useable open space between the front lot line and front elevation is considered part of the building for the purposes of calculating the façade build out ratio.

+4. Number of Buildings

+- a.
 Multiple buildings are permitted on each lot by-right, except; - A special permit is required in the MRT zone for multiple buildings on a lot, except as modified through Adaptive Reuse (see Sec.
+9.2.6.B.8)

-9.2.6.B.8) - 5.
-Building Separation - a.
-Multiple buildings on a single lot must comply with the building separation distance at all points as specified in the Building Standards for each VCOD zone. - b.
+5. Building Separation

+- Multiple buildings on a single lot must comply with the building separation distance at all points as specified in the Building Dimensional Standards for each VCOD zone. - b.
 Abutting buildings on separate lots may not be interconnected so as to be internally accessible from one to the other at or above grade level. - 6.
 Open Space and Beneficial Open Space - a.
-Lots must provide the minimum open space specified in the site development standards for each VCOD zone. - b.
-Development on lots 30,000 sf and greater in the VC2 and VC3 zones must provide Beneficial Open Space specified in the site development standards for the applicable VCOD zone. - c.
-Street Trees. - i.
-Installation of a street tree within the public right of way must be approved by the Tree Warden or their designee. - 7.
-Retaining Walls - a.
+Lots must provide the minimum open space specified in the Site Dimensional Standards for each VCOD zone. - b.
+Development on lots 30,000 sf and greater in the VC2 and VC3 zones must provide beneficial open space specified in the Site Dimensional Standards for the applicable VCOD zone and meet the following standards: - i.
+At least 400 square feet and at least 20 feet in width and 20 feet in length; - ii.
+Not on rooftops or other elevated portions of buildings; and - iii.
+Designed to accommodate public congregation and use, including any necessary amenities or infrastructure.
+Examples of such spaces include plazas, parks, playgrounds, playing fields, and community gardens.

+c.
+Street Trees.

+i.
+Installation of a street tree within the public right of way must be approved by the Tree Warden or their designee.

+Retaining Walls

+a.
 The placement of a retaining wall of four (4) feet or more anywhere on a lot requires a special permit.